Why Do I Feel Unworthy of Love

 Instead, it shows up in different ways.
 In overthinking, in needing reassurance, in settling for less than you want, or in questioning whether someone’s love is real.

-Not just “Do they love me?”
+It is no longer only: "Do they love me?"

 This is why it can feel so heavy.